 Bio: Sharon Mansur is an Arab/SWANA American dance and interdisciplinary experimental artist, educator, curator, community mover and shaker.
 Her creative practice weaves movement, multi-sensory landscapes, food, and audience participation.
 Sharon currently directs The Cedar Tree Project, presenting and amplifying creative voices from the Arab/SWANA diaspora, and curates SHIFT~ performance salons.
 She teaches at Winona State University, and is also a therapeutic bodyworker. www.mansurdance.com

-Yan Pang (she/they) Sign up for a Consultation
+Yan Pang, Ph.D., Ed.D. (she/they) Sign up for a Consultation

 Felicia Perry (she/her) Sign up for a Consultation

-"I can support creative entrepreneurs with career planning, goal setting and strategy mapping, identifying resources, grant writing, and offer tools for managing a life of creative entrepreneurship."
+"I can advise creative entrepreneurs on career planning, goal setting and strategy mapping, identifying resources, grant writing, and offer tools for managing a life of creative entrepreneurship."

 Bio: Felicia is an ARTrepreneur based in Minneapolis, MN specializing in fashion design, performance art, and curating spaces.
 Felicia is a 2019/20 Springboard for the Arts 20/20 Artist Fellow, 2019-2020 , serves on the May Day Council, is a Northside Awesome Fund Trustee, and proudly serves as Board Chair of Vivid Black Paint.
 With a passion for community development, Felicia previously held key roles, including Executive Director of the West Broadway Business and Area Coalition and Business & Commercial Real Estate Manager at the Partnership in Property Commercial Land Trust.